Hakimbek/my-spring-framework-notes/2_Dependency_Injection/Constructor_Injection/Injecting_primitive_and_String_based_values/README.md

-# Dependency Injection by Constructor
-We can inject the dependency by constructor.
-The `<constructor-arg>` subelement of `<bean>` is used for constructor injection.
-Here we are going to inject

-- primitive and String-based values
-- Dependent object (contained object)
-- Collection values etc.

 ### Injecting primitive and string-based values
 Let's see the simple example to inject primitive and string-based values.
 We have created three files here: